The Gorges of the Verdon

 Gole del Verdon – Canyon – Photo credit: Paolo Bertinetto on VisualHunt.com / CC BY-SA

-Idea immediately accepted also because of its proximity to Valensole.
-In fact, through the Route Départementale 562, it was possible to easily cover the almost 130 kilometres, in only two and a half hours to enjoy the landscape we were crossing.
+Idea immediately accepted also because of the proximity to Valensole.
+In fact, via the Route Départementale 562, it was possible to easily cover the almost 130 kilometres in just two and a half hours to enjoy the landscape we were passing through.

 Gorges du Verdon, a summer holiday destination

-During my stay in Provence, I was informed about the gorges of the Verdon, Gorge du Verdon in French, and thanks to a series of articles recovered from the net, I knew that these were formed by the river Verdon which, after covering less than one hundred and eighty kilometres, flowed into another river and then flowed into the sea.
+During my stay in Provence, I had read about the Verdon gorges, Gorge du Verdon in French, and thanks to a series of articles I found on the web, I knew that they are formed by the Verdon river which, after travelling less than one hundred and eighty kilometres, flowed into another river and then into the sea.

 Gorges of the Verdon where they are

-The Verdon area is located in the Provence Alpes – Côte d’Azur department on the border with the department of Var and the Alpes de Haute-Provence.
-This territory, thousands of years ago, was practically occupied by water and only in the Tertiary was it formed together with the Alps.
-The gorges, made up of corals, fossils and limestone, have been shaped over the millennia, especially during the Ice Age, while the erosion that formed the gorges is due to the continuous work of the river that, descending overwhelmingly towards the valley, was able to dig the high walls until they became real gorges worthy of a Colorado canyon.
+Verdon France: The Verdon area is located in the Provence Alpes-Côte d’Azur department on the border with the Var and Alpes de Haute Provence departments.
+This territory, thousands of years ago, was practically occupied by water and only in the Tertiary period did it form together with the Alps.

 Gorge du Verdon Video